Upon arrival in the field

 Accident

-The management of an accident follows the same principles as for illness.
+The management of an accident follows the same principles as above.
 The concerned staff must consult a doctor, even if the injury seems minor, and depending on the circumstances it could be required to fill out an accident declaration which will be shared if needed with the insurance company.

 Insurance

 When you are contracted by MSF, you are automatically insured from the first day of contract.
-Please read well the insurance leaflet to know the coverage, the restrictions and the reimbursement processes.
+For MSH insurance, please read the insurance leaflet to understand the coverage, the restrictions and the reimbursement processes.

 Medical Evacuation